SkillsUSA Leaders Participate in White House Session on Workforce Development

 Leesburg, Va. — SkillsUSA, a national nonprofit organization for career-focused students, was part of a recent Workforce Development and Career and Technical Education (CTE) Listening Session sponsored by the White House Office of Public Liaison.
 The June 1 event at the Eisenhower Executive Office Building, provided an opportunity for White House staff and senior administration officials to hear directly from the leaders of career and technical student organizations (CTSOs) on their programming and what works within CTE, including industry partnerships and employment pathways.

-Representing SkillsUSA were national officer Mackenzie Oestreich, high-school division secretary from Oklahoma; Sam Bottum, chief marketing officer and vice president at Snap-on Incorporated and vice president of the SkillsUSA board of directors; and Christa Floresca, director of business partnerships and development for SkillsUSA.
+Representing SkillsUSA were national officer Mackenzie Oestreich, high-school division secretary from Oklahoma; and Sam Bottum, chief marketing officer and vice president at Snap-on Incorporated and vice president of the SkillsUSA board of directors.
 Secretary of Education Betsy DeVos attended the event and learned more about SkillsUSA and its important role in developing America’s future workforce.

 “It was such an honor to represent SkillsUSA in Washington, D.C,” Oestreich said about the trip.
 “I met Secretary DeVos and talked about topics that changed my life: SkillsUSA and career and technical education.
 To help officials understand that there are other opportunities in education, including CTE and the skilled trades, which our county desperately needs, was incredible.”